 Resources

-The materials you'll find here are centred on John Sarno's The Mindbody Syndrome (TMS) and later developments on that concept.
-In my YouTube videos, I suggest that protracted or "learned" withdrawal can be a form of TMS—and this idea is gaining recognition in the TMS community.
-That said, I'm not aware of any TMS resources (beyond my own limited work) that directly address learned withdrawal as TMS or a mindbody phenomenon.
+Here are some books, videos, podcasts, and other resources about John Sarno’s The Mindbody Syndrome (TMS) and later developments on his ideas.
+In my YouTube videos I suggest that “protracted withdrawal” is a form of TMS—and this idea is gaining recognition in the TMS community.
+That said, I'm not aware of TMS resources (beyond my own limited work) that directly address “withdrawal’ as TMS.
 At least not yet.
+But this is not a problem.

 Mad In America Panel